 Videos Help People Stay

 An average person’s online attention span is less than 8 seconds.
 This piece of information can be quite scary when you consider that a high bounce rate will hurt your website’s overall SERP ranking.
+If you use text to explain your business or product, the chances are you will lose the attention of most of your visitors.
+If you use an explainer video instead, you have more time to explain without the risk of visitors losing interest.
 Moreover, people leaving your platform after visiting a single page isn’t really a good way to sell a product.
 So what’s the best way you can keep viewers engaged?
 Give them an interesting video.

 Back in 2012, Google introduced a metric into their algorithm called “dwell time”.
 This Dwell Time’s responsibility was to monitor the time a user spends on a website after clicking through the SERP.
 In a nutshell, the longer a user spent, the more likely it was that the content was relevant to their query.
 As a result, such sites were given more clout by Google through “Page Authority”.